totiffany/totiffany.github.io/_posts/2018-06-20-Reuniting-Families-At-The-Border.md

 It's every parent's worst nightmare and the news has caused outrage among Americans.
 Over the past week we demanded change.
 There must be a solution that allows for more compassion, we cried.
 Families must stay together.
 Children need their parents.

 Something I haven't seen covered in the news as much, but I'd like to quickly highlight, is that BOTH parties of Congress presented bills to address the crisis, but both were shut down by the opposing party.
-So instead of working to address this horrible crisis as a unified government, it became about politics.
+So instead of working to address this as a unified government, it became about politics.
 Democrats refused to support a bill presented by Republicans and vice versa.
-I was shocked to learn this.
+This was shocking to me.

 With Congress at a standstill the president finally signed an executive order yesterday that specifies families can be held together in immigrant detention centers as their cases are being processed.
 It was a relief, and a step in the right direction, but there is still so much to be done.
 Thousands of children need to be reunited with their parents, yet [the government has no plan for reuniting them](https://www.vox.com/2018/6/20/17484300/read-trump-executive-order-family-separation-immigration-full-text).
 And everyone seeking asylum will still be prosecuted.